 In addition, the employment agreements with our Named Executive Officers provide for accelerated vesting of their equity awards upon an involuntary termination (both termination without cause and resignation for good reason) that occurs in connection with a change of control transaction.
 The Compensation Committee and our Board of Directors believe these accelerated vesting provisions reflect current market practices, based on the collective knowledge and experiences of the Compensation Committee members (and without reference to specific peer group data), and allow us to attract and retain highly qualified executive officers.
 In addition, we believe these accelerated vesting provisions will allow our Named Executive Officers to focus on closing a transaction that may be in the best interest of our stockholders even though the transaction may otherwise result in a termination of their employment and, absent such accelerated vesting, a forfeiture of their unvested equity awards.
-Additional information regarding accelerated vesting provisions for our Named Executive Officers is discussed below under "Employment Agreements with Named Executive Officers."
+Additional information regarding accelerated vesting provisions for our Named Executive Officers."